5 Best Gutter Guard Companies in Altoona, WI

 The six primary types of gutter guards include the following:

-• Brush guards are exactly what they sound like: large brush bristles that sit in your gutters and block debris but let water through.
-On average, you can expect to pay $4.05 per linear foot for brush guards.
+• Brush guards are made of large brush bristles that partially obstruct your gutters, blocking debris while allowing water to pass through.
+On average, you can expect to spend $4.05 per linear foot for brush guards.

-• Screen guards have large holes that let water through while keeping debris out.
-On average, you can expect to pay $4.44 per linear foot for screen guards.
+• Screen guards have large holes that allow water to pass through while blocking debris.
+Screen guards cost roughly $4.44 per linear foot.

-• Mesh guards stop debris but let water through.
+• Mesh guards stop debris but allow water to flow through.
 Mesh guards have even smaller holes than screen guards.
-They're durable and encourage debris to slide off as opposed to sitting on top of the gutters.
-Mesh guards cost roughly $4.17 per linear foot.
+They're durable and let debris slide off as opposed to sitting on top of your gutters.
+Mesh guards cost around $4.17 per linear foot.

-• Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris into your gutters than mesh.
-They are very effective.
-On average, you can expect to spend $5.24 per linear foot for micro-mesh guards.
+• Micro-mesh guards are usually the most effective.
+They have smaller holes than regular mesh guards, which lets even less debris through.
+On average, you can expect to spend $5.25 per linear foot for micro-mesh guards.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.